-If you’re planning on heading to Europe at any time in the near future, we’ve got an important announcement for you: there’s going to be another step in your planning process pretty soon.
-Here’s the scoop: starting November 2023, all Americans and Canadians will need to apply for an ETIAS Visa Waiver before traveling to a European country in the Schengen Zone.
+If you’re planning on heading to Europe in the future, we’ve got an important announcement for you: there’s going to be another step in your planning process pretty soon.
+Here’s the scoop: starting sometime in 2025, all Americans and Canadians will need to apply for an ETIAS Visa Waiver before traveling to a European country in the Schengen Zone.

 Wait, say that again?